-Our net proceeds from the sale of the 16,000,000 shares of our common stock in this offering (after deducting underwriting discounts and commissions and estimated offering expenses) will be \$ million (\$ million if the underwriters' over-allotment option is exercised in full).
-We expect to use the net proceeds from the offering of common stock to reduce amounts outstanding under the Bridge Credit Agreement, dated as of January 19, 2001 (the "Bridge Credit Agreement"), among us and affiliates of Credit Suisse First Boston Corporation and Merrill Lynch, Pierce, Fenner & Smith Incorporated.
+Our net proceeds from the sale of the Corporate Units in this offering (after deducting underwriting discounts and commissions and estimated offering expenses) will be \$ million (\$ million if the underwriters' over-allotment option is exercised in full).
+We expect to use the net proceeds from the offering of Corporate Units (\$ million, or \$ million if the underwriters' over-allotment option is exercised in full) to reduce amounts outstanding under the Bridge Credit Agreement.
 At January 31, 2001, we had outstanding advances under the Bridge Credit Agreement of \$600 million, which advances have a final maturity date of December 31, 2001.
 At January 31, 2001, the weighted average interest rate of such outstanding advances was 6.425% per annum.
 The proceeds from the Bridge Credit Agreement were used to fund the purchase price of the LS Power generation assets, which we purchased in January 2001.

-Concurrently with this offering, we are offering \$200 million of Equity Units consisting of senior debentures and contracts to purchase common stock.
+Concurrently with this offering, we are offering 16,000,000 shares of our common stock.
 Neither offering is contingent upon the closing of the other offering.
-Our net proceeds from the sale of \$200 million of Equity Units in the concurrent offering (after deducting underwriting discounts and commissions and estimated offering expenses) will be \$ million (\$ million if the underwriter's over-allotment option is exercised in full).
-We expect to use the net proceeds from the offering of Equity Units to further reduce the remaining amounts outstanding under the Bridge Credit Agreement.
+Our net proceeds from the sale of common stock in the concurrent offering (after deducting underwriting discounts and commissions and estimated offering expenses) will be \$ million (\$ million if the underwriters' over-allotment option is exercised in full).
+We expect to use the net proceeds from the offering of common stock to further reduce the amounts outstanding under the Bridge Credit Agreement.